Finite groups with geodetic Cayley graphs: Bounds on the size of generating sets

-If the central geodesics are sufficiently long, then we can obtain an even better bound by placing balls along these central geodesics (as opposed to only their endpoints).
-We begin with the following estimate on the distance between two points on two different central geodesics.
+To obtain the result above, we placed two-balls on central elements.
+If the central elements are sufficiently far apart, then we can show an even stronger bound, by placing the two-balls along the central geodesics (geodesics connecting the central elements).
+Recall that by \Cref{thm:center_geodesics} central geodesics all have the same length $k$.
+We begin with the following lower bound on the distance between two vertices on two different central geodesics.